 Deliver scalable raster and vector maps online.

 To address these needs, QED (https://qed.ai) has built automated methods for mapping buildings and croplands across nations.
-By coupling deep learning with crowdsourced collection of precise training data, we can well-approximate building footprints produced by traditional manual methods.
-Our techniques have been executed for both public and private sector clientele and used for industrial purposes.
+By coupling deep learning with crowdsourced collection of precise training data, we can well-approximate mapping produced by traditional manual methods, while cutting the time and cost by many orders of magnitude.

 We generate maps for both public and private sector clientele in specified areas of interest.
 Maps are rendered through the web in a scalable-fashion, supporting both raster and vector formats at multiple zoom levels.
 Following the slogan that “Seeing is Believing”, our maps can be inspected for their veracity, resulting in information that is often more up-to-date or reliable than government statistics.
 Below are several examples.

 Nigeria has the largest population and economy in Sub-Saharan Africa (SSA).
 With the recent plunge in the price of oil, Nigeria is urgently seeking strategies to diversify its economy.
 Strong attention is being placed toward Nigeria’s agricultural sector.
 Better availability of reliable and up-to-date agricultural data will help both the government and private industry to inform policy and investment in the agricultural sector.
 And basic statistics on the hectarage of cropland and land area by major crop type are outdated, if they exist at all.
 Below is an example of cropland mapping, generated by QED across Nigeria, to fill this gap.
 Please use the interactive slider to compare satellite imagery against our classifications.